SixArm/mast-cell-help/topics/dietary-approaches-to-stop-hypertension-diet/index.md

 # Dietary Approaches to Stop Hypertension (DASH) diet

-The DASH (Dietary Approaches to Stop Hypertension) diet helps heart health.
-It emphasizes consuming foods rich in nutrients that are known to help lower blood pressure, such as potassium, calcium, magnesium, and fiber, while limiting foods high in saturated fat, cholesterol, and sodium.
+Dietary Approaches to Stop Hypertension (DASH) is a diet for heart health.
+It emphasizes foods rich in nutrients that help lower blood pressure, such as potassium, calcium, magnesium, and fiber, while limiting foods high in saturated fat, cholesterol, and sodium.

 **Key principles**: